Manchester and Leeds Railway: Bolton and Bury 1846

 Through the Manchester, Bolton and Bury Canal Act 1791 (31 Geo.
 3. c.
 68), the Manchester, Bolton and Bury Canal Company had been created.
-In 1832, it decided to build a railway beside its canal, changing the company name to the Manchester, Bolton & Bury Canal Navigation and Railway.
+In 1832, it decided to build a railway beside its canal, changing the company name to the Manchester, Bolton and Bury Canal Navigation and Railway.
 It never reached Bury, and its "Manchester" terminal was in fact in Salford, and its title is usually shortened to the Manchester and Bolton Railway.
 The railway opened for public traffic as far as Bolton on 29 May 1838; there were six trains each way on weekdays and two on Sundays.

-From May 1844, the MB&BR reached Victoria station over the rails of the Liverpool & Manchester Railway.
+From May 1844, the MB&BR reached Victoria station over the rails of the Liverpool and Manchester Railway.

 The Manchester and Bolton Railway saw that an ally in Manchester was necessary, and after failed talks in 1844, more favourable terms were offered by the M&LR at a meeting on 30 January 1846.
 An operating agreement came into force on 1 July, and by the Manchester and Leeds Railway (Manchester, Bolton and Bury Canal and Railway) Act 1846 (9 & 10 Vict. c. ccclxxviii) of 18 August 1846, the Bolton company was absorbed by the M&LR.